elpatrico11/kindle-md-highlights/README.md

 By default the script will skip files that already exists.

-> ![NOTE]
-> If you added new highlights to an existing file, they will not be added by default.
+>[!NOTE] If you added new highlights to an existing file, they will not be added by default.

 You can overwrite all existing files using the `-o` or `--overwrite` flag.
 There is currently no way to add new highlights to an existing file without overwriting other files, too.